The new age of for profit Britain requires a monopoly of increasing maximum profit commodities.

-Whilst the Mental Health Taskforce Report harvested, it said nothing about how it intended to improve the state of our mental health hospitals, despite their ever increasing budget eating a quarter of our NHS funding.
+Whilst the Government’s Mental Health Taskforce Report harvested, it said nothing about how it intended to improve mental services except to throw cash at them so they now eat nearly a quarter of the total NHS and Social Care budget.

-Hospitals are paid on average £900 per patient per night, and locked wards £12,500 a week.
+Yet this is just greed as hospitals are already paid an average £900 per patient per night, and secure wards £12,500 a week.

-With such huge sums on offer, is it any wonder we have the highest number of MHA detentions and retentions ever known.
+With these huge sums readily available from the public purse, is it any wonder we have the highest number of MHA detentions and retentions ever known.

-And the highest number of detentions after s2 MHA assessment stay only.
+And the highest number of detentions after a s2 MHA assessment stay only.

 Consent to treatment before the first administration of medication improved in 2011/12 to 55% up from 46% in 2010/11.

-But this means almost half of cases CQC found no evidence that doctors had talked to patients about whether they consented to proposed treatment.
+But this still means, that in almost half of all treatments, the CQC found no evidence that doctors had talked to patients about whether they consented to this treatment.

-Unless consent removed by incapacity assessment which was not the case this is an actionable battery and in breach of HRA.
+Unless consent is removed by an assessment which appears not to be the case, this is an actionable battery and in breach of the HRA.

-The only rights a patient has, is to information about their treatment and to appeal to a Tribunal, but patients are not being informed of them, despite access to IMCAs.
+The only rights a patient has is to information about their treatment and to appeal to a Tribunal, but patients are not even being informed of these despite increased access to IMCAs.

 Neither families nor patients are being involved in ‘treatment’ the CQC stating;